Jfortin1/RAVEL/README.md

 ### 3.5 Creation of a control region for RAVEL

 RAVEL uses a control region of the brain to infer unwanted variation across subjects.
-The control region is made of voxels that are known to be not associated with the phenotype of interest.
-For instance, it is known that the CSF intensities on T1-w images are not associated with the progression of AD.
-The control region must be specified in the argument `control.mask` of the function `normalizeRAVEL` as a path to a NIfTI file storing the binary mask.
-In the case of a CSF control region, one way to create such a binary mask is to create a CSF binary mask for each image, and then take the intersection of all those binary masks.
+The control region is made of voxels known to be **not** associated with the phenotype of interest.
+For instance, it is known that CSF intensities on T1-w images are not associated with the progression of AD.
+The control region must be specified in the argument `control.mask` of the function `normalizeRAVEL` as a path to a NIfTI file storing a binary mask.
+In the case of a CSF control region, one way to create such a binary mask is to create a CSF binary mask for each image, and then to take the intersection of all those binary masks.
 This can be done with the function `maskIntersect`.
 The function takes as input a list of binary masks (either `nifti` objects or a list of NIfTI file paths), and will output the intersection of all the binary masks.
 By default, the function will save the intersection mask to the disk as a NIfTI file, as specified by `output.file`:

 Example: